BLavery/SAMD21-M0-Mini/README.md

 OK, so if we want to tweak our CircuitPython package so the two LEDs are back under our control.
 Is it worth the effort?

 It's actually not too difficult.
 Just a bit tech-y.
-My first attempt on my Debian Mint PC had a toolchain clash with stuff I had already (MicroPython recompiling!).
+My first attempt on my usual Debian Mint PC had a toolchain clash with stuff I had already (MicroPython recompiling, or the Arduino toolchain?).
 So in short order, I fetched the ISO for Ubunto 18.04 and set it up as a VM in Virtualbox.
 A new clean OS.
+This was quicker and easier than fighting with my usual OS.
+And that ubuntu was given a recommend in the following reference.

 The detailed instructions from Adafruit are here: https://learn.adafruit.com/building-circuitpython, and my steps were: